kamui/nanoc-fuel/README.md

 For the Facebook helper:

-In your nanoc project's lib/helpers.rb file add:
+In your nanoc project's lib/helpers.rb file, include one of the helpers:

     include NanocFuel::Helpers::Facebook
     include NanocFuel::Helpers::Google

-Then, in your layout add this:
+Then, in your layout add any of these:

     fb_init("FB APP ID HERE")